elven-js/elvenjs-website/src/docs/sdk-reference.md

 ### Logout

+**Function**:
 ```typescript
 await ElvenJS.logout()
 ```

 Logout function will remove the localStorage entries.
-I will work with every auth provider.
+It will work the same with each auth provider.

 **No arguments**.